tiyee/whamon/README.md

 ## Import mysql

-Database  must be configured before start this application.
+Database  must be configured before starting this application.

 1. Exec sqlscript in ./angemon.sql